"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Dear doctors!

-If you have experience in prescribing this drug to your patients - share the result (leave a comment)!
-Did this medication help the patient, did any side effects occur during treatment?
+If you have experience in prescribing this drug to your patients, share the result (leave a comment)!
+Did this medicine help the patient, did any side effects occur during treatment?
 Your experience will be of interest to both your colleagues and patients.

 Dear patients!

-If you have been prescribed this medication and you have undergone a course of therapy, tell us if it was effective (helped), if there were side effects, what did you like / dislike.
-Thousands of people search the Internet for reviews of various drugs.
+If you were prescribed this medicine and completed a course of therapy, tell us whether it was effective (helped), whether there were any side effects, what you liked/disliked.
+Thousands of people search the Internet for reviews of various medications.
 But only a few leave them.
-If you personally do not leave a review on this topic, the rest will have nothing to read.
+If you personally do not leave a review on this topic, others will have nothing to read.